metabase/metabase/docs/exploration-and-organization/exploration.md

 {% include plans-blockquote.html feature="Verification" %}

-Administrators can **Verify** a question by clicking on the **Verify checkmark** in the **Moderation** section of the **Question detail sidebar**.
-Verifying a question is a simple way for an administrator to signal that they've reviewed the question and deemed it to be trustworthy.
-That is: the question is filtering the right columns, or summarizing the right metrics, and querying records from the right tables.

-Once verified, the question will have a verified icon next to the question's title.
+Verified questions and models are marked with a blue checkmark icon:

 ![Verified icon](../images/verified-icon.png)

-Verified questions are also more likely to show up higher in search suggestions and search results.
+Administrators can **Verify** a question or model from the three dot menu (`...`) to signal that they've reviewed the question and deemed it to be trustworthy.
+That is: the question or model is filtering the right columns, or summarizing the right metrics, and querying records from the right tables.
+Verified items are more likely to show up higher in search suggestions and search results.

 If someone modifies a verified question, the question will lose its verified status, and an administrator will need to review and verify the question again to restore its verified status.